scotthewitt/vc-reporting/readme.txt

 NOTE
 \write18 support is required within the Latex engine.

+ABOUT
+This allows you to run vc for tex from a folder within the directory so is cleaner than the normal method.

 TODO (Though I have no intention of doing so)
 Add support to other VCs (other than GIT)